gu-fan/colorv.vim/README.md

 #INTRO:#

-**ColorV** is a color tool for Vim.
+**ColorV** is a vim plugin for dealing with colors.

-With this you can deal with colors easily.
+With this you can:

+        Choose colors
+        Get color infos
+        Change color-texts
+        Generate color lists
+        Preview color-texts in buffers
+        ...

+        (color-text: e.g.:yellow/rgb(255,255,0)/#ff3300)

 ###A Quick Start###